maximeAudrain/jenerate/README.md

 ## <a name="copyright"/>Copyright and contributions

 Jenerate is a fork of [commons4e](https://github.com/jiayun/commons4e).
-It was forked to make it alive again and respond to users demand for new functionalities.
+It was forked to make it alive again and respond to users need for new functionalities.

 Jenerate is under the EPL v1.0.